Fondiaria prices rights issue for Unipol merger at 1 euro

+BRIEF-SBI exec says cut in RBI's inflation projection "to create room for rate cuts in latter half of year"

+* SBI exec says "large cut in inflation projection by RBI in monetary policy is in consonance with ground realities "

-MILAN Italian insurer Fondiaria-SAI FOSA.MI said on Friday it had priced a 1.1 billion euro rights issue which is part of plans to merge with smaller peer Unipol (UNPI.MI) at 1 euros per ordinary share.
+MILAN, July 6 Italian insurer Fondiaria-SAI said on Friday it had priced a 1.1 billion euro rights issue which is part of plans to merge with smaller peer Unipol at 1 euros per ordinary share.

 Fondiaria said in a statement the price was equivalent to a 24.7 percent discount compared with the theoretical ex-rights price (TERP) of the shares calculated on the basis of Thursday's closing price.